Last Updated on September 7, 2023 by Dee

 What can I use instead of graphite paper?

 You can trace your image onto paper using a lightbox.
-Or you can use the graphite transfer process whereby you color one side of a sheet of paper with graphite.
+Or you can use the graphite transfer process whereby you color one side of a sheet of paper with a soft graphite pencil.
 You then draw on the backside of this paper so as to transfer the graphite lines onto another sheet.

 Can you print onto graphite paper?